 Focus and Scope

-The AJPP has a specific remit for contemporary work which addresses trans-disciplinary / multi-professional and work-related enquiry into practice.
-Applications of new knowledge, technology, discussion, research or practice-based innovation are particularly welcome.
-The journal allows for the sharing of experiences and gold standard professional practices related to transdisciplinary work places and/or to enhance professional services.
+The AJPP has a specific remit for contemporary work which addresses transdisciplinary / multiprofessional work-related enquiry into practice.
+Applications of new knowledge, technology, discussion, research or practice-based innovation or reflection are particularly welcome.
+The journal allows for the sharing of experiences and gold standard professional practice.

-All those working in a professional role are required to extend knowledge and skills within a practical environment.
-This journal will enable the bringing together of those skills in a trans-disciplinary capacity.
-Across all sectors of Health and non-health, Education, Business, Human Resources, Administration, Law, Politics and so on, there is a growing need for more collaboration between professionals, agencies, providers and above all with the people they seek to serve.
+All those working in a professional role are required to extend their knowledge and skills.
+This journal enables the bringing together of those skills in a transdisciplinary capacity.
+Across all sectors of Health and non-Health, Education, Business, Human Resources, Administration, Law, Politics and so on, there is a growing need for more collaboration between professionals, agencies, providers and above all with the people they seek to serve.
 The remit of this journal is to share and learn by analogy.

 The journal offers:

 A global arena for disseminating outcome measure implementation, experiences and best practices.